darnstrom/LinearMPC.jl/docs/src/index.md

 ## Why LinearMPC.jl?
 * Code generation of **high-performant**, **allocation-free**, **library-free**, and **lightweight** C-code that can be embedded on _any_ micro controller.
 * State-of-the-art computation of explicit solutions (**~100x** faster than other software packages)
-* Tools to determine **real-time certificates** of the complexity of the solver, allowing for MPC in with guarantees on the memory and computationala requirements before deploying the solver.
+* Tools to determine **real-time certificates** of the complexity of the solver, allowing for MPC in with guarantees on the memory and computational requirements before deploying the solver.

 ## Why not LinearMPC.jl?
 As its name suggests, the package is specialized for MPC for _linear_ systems.
 If a linear (or linearized) model does not suffices for your use case, consider the following packages.